isomerpages/nlb-learning/_reading/Tweens/Learning Pathways.md

       </tr>
       <tr>
         <td style="width: 20%;"><a href="/reading/tweens/content#lp-keep-calm"><b>Learning Package: Keep Calm and Reach Your Goals</b></a></td>
-         <td style="width: 40%;">Myths are traditional tales usually told about the early history of a culture or society.
-Try creating a myth of your own in this activity!</td>
+         <td style="width: 40%;">Unsure of what the future brings?
+Check out this activity to engage your child in goal setting.</td>
         <td style="width: 20%;"> </td>
         <td style="width: 20%;"> </td>
     </tr>